patternfly/patternfly-org/packages/patternfly-4/content/documentation/text-input.md

 ---
 reactUrl: 'textinput'
 ---
- **text input** is used for entering a single line of text.
-Related design guidelines: [Forms](design-guidelines/usage-and-behavior/forms)
+ **Text input** is used for entering a single line of text.
+Related design guidelines: [Forms](/design-guidelines/usage-and-behavior/forms)